Sovendus-GmbH/Sovendus-CSP-for-Voucher-Network-and-Checkout-Benefits/README.md

-# Content-Security-Policy for Sovendus Voucher Network and Checkout Benefits
+# Content Security Policy for Voucher Network and Checkout Benefits

 ## Headers